FahimehFth/Deep_Hole_Drilling_Process_Analysis/README.md

 sensor and the dominant frequencies in the periodograms.
 The function compares the values of these features with a predefined threshold and flags the phase that exceeds it.
 This way, it can detect the problematic phases.

+## Data Sources

+The given data is part of  Project C5 and are measured by the Institut für Spanende Fertigung, FB Maschinenbau, Technical University of Dortmund.

+## Technologies Used

+- **R Programming Language:** Used for data analysis, visualization, and statistical modeling.
+-**Libraries:**
+  -tuneR: For handling audio data and waveform manipulation.
+-**Techniques Utilized**
+  -Fast Fourier Transform (FFT): Applied to transform time-domain signals into frequency-domain to analyze dominant frequencies.
+  -Periodograms: Used to visualize the power spectral density of the signals and detect patterns indicative of drilling issues.
+  -Custom Functions: Developed functions to read header and data files specific to the sensor data format.